DATAMIND-UK/.github/profile/README.md

 # DATAMIND
 DATAMIND is the **UK’s Health Data Research Hub for Mental Health**.
 Our goal is to unlock the full potential of the UK’s rich mental health data to support coordinated research and improve mental health care.

-We aim to change how the NHS, researchers, charities, and industry share and use information that already exists—safely and responsibly.
+We aim to change how the NHS, researchers, charities, and industry share and use existing information safely, securely, and responsibly.
 Covering all four UK nations, we offer a central infrastructure with :clipboard: data, :wrench: tools, and :bookmark_tabs: guidance to transform how mental health research is done.

 Learn more at :globe_with_meridians:[www.datamind.org.uk](www.datamind.org.uk).